-If breathing resumes after the "jumpstart", tag patient immediate and move on.
+• If breathing resumes after the "jumpstart", tag patient immediate and move on.

-- If respiratory rate is 15-45/min, proceed to assess perfusion. - If respiratory rate is <15 or >45/min or irregular, tag patient as immediate and move on.
+- If respiratory rate is 15-45/min, proceed to assess perfusion. - If respiratory rate is less than 15 or greater than 45/min or irregular, tag patient as immediate and move on.